DanielAguilarFg/Daniel-s_Porfolio/README.md

 ### Calculating Free-to-paid conversion rate using SQL
 [View in Github](https://github.com/DanielAguilarFg/Daniel-s_Porfolio/blob/817997768a7f120f80b626cdee1d0491e46ff2eb/SQL%20Free-to-paid%20conversion%20rate)

-This project aims to analyse 3 principal values to give a quick glance about the state of the profitability of an online course business, this is a simple project but still gives relevant information to know how to act towards better profits in the future.
+This project aims to analyze 3 principal engagement values for an online course platform in order to give a glance at the state of the profitability of the course platform.
+Despite its simplicity, this project gives relevant information as an example of what can be shared with stakeholders to make data-driven decisions to improve business profitability.